InfyOmLabs/infy-tracker-docs/docs/docs/README.md

 ## Concepts

 ### Clients
-Manage all of your clients.
+You can manage all of your clients with their basic details under Clients menu.

 ### Projects
-Projects can be managed here.
 One client may have multiple projects running. so you can manage your projects per client.
-You can also assign who is working on which projects.
+You can also assign who is working on which projects from your team members.
+Assign them to the project and they can see those projects only.

+### Roles + Permissions
+You can manage who can see/manage what based on your needs via creating Roles.
+Role may have name and set of permissions.
+The following permissions are available to be used while creating Roles.

+- Manage Clients - Can User manage (Add/Update/Delete) Clients list
+- Manage Projects - Can User manage Projects list
+- Manage Entry - Can User manage all the time entries of any User
+- Manage Users - Can User manage Users list
+- Manage Tags - Can User manage Tags list
+- Manage Activities - Can User manage Activities list under Settings
+- Manage Reports - Can User can see all the reports
+- Manage Roles - Can User manage Roles list

+By default User can see only tasks which are assigned to him from his assigned Projects.

-### Team/User Management
+### Team/Users
-You can manage your team.
-Create your team members into the system from here.
+All your team members can be managed here.
+Create your team members with desired role that you want to assign him/her.

 ### Tasks
 Tasks are the real important thing.
 You can create a task for different projects.
 Task has the following fields,